 “And the slide is broken…” A very steep wooden boardwalk with most of the boards rotted away.

 We were back to the boat well before it was time to leave.
 We made our way more purposefully to Longyearbyen, to my chagrin.
-I spent most of the return journey studying the ceiling of the boat cabin.
+I spent most of the return journey laying very still and studying the ceiling of the boat cabin.
 Willem Barentsz, himself, did not survive the return journey to his home.
 He overwintered when his ship got stuck further up north, and died there in 1597.
 His crew brought back his journals and maps (and kindly gave him credit for “discovering” Spitsbergen).
 He ended up with a settlement, a sea, an island and a region named after him.